mirror/dd-wrt/src/router/python/Doc/library/pathlib.rst

    (a naïve approach would make ``PurePosixPath('foo/../bar')`` equivalent to ``PurePosixPath('bar')``, which is wrong if ``foo`` is a symbolic link to another directory)

+   Pure path objects implement the :class:`os.PathLike` interface, allowing them to be used anywhere the interface is accepted.

+   .. versionchanged:: 3.6
+      Added support for the :class:`os.PathLike` interface.

 .. class:: PurePosixPath(*pathsegments)